 Note 4: Gross residual tumor after primary cytoreductive surgery is a prognostic factor that has been demonstrated in large studies.
-Whether patients undergo neoadjuvant chemotherapy or primary cytoreduction, the best prognostic category after surgery includes those who are left with no gross residual tumor.
+The best prognostic category after surgery includes those who are left with no gross residual tumor.

-Physicians should record the presence or absence of residual disease, if residual disease is observed, the size of the largest visible lesion should be documented
+Physicians should record the presence or absence of residual disease, if residual disease is observed, the size of the largest visible lesion should be documented.

-Code Description 00 No gross residual tumor nodules 10 Residual tumor nodule(s) 1 centimeter (cm) or less AND neoadjuvant chemotherapy not given or unknown if given 20 Residual tumor nodule(s) 1 cm or less AND neoadjuvant chemotherapy given (before surgery) 30 Residual tumor nodule(s) greater than 1 cm AND neoadjuvant chemotherapy not given or unknown if given 40 Residual tumor nodule(s) greater than 1 cm AND neoadjuvant chemotherapy given (before surgery) 90 Macroscopic residual tumor, size not stated AND neoadjuvant chemotherapy not given or unknown if given 91 Macroscopic residual tumor nodule(s), size not stated AND neoadjuvant chemotherapy given (before surgery) 92 Procedure described as optimal debulking and size of residual tumor nodule(s) not given AND neoadjuvant chemotherapy not given or unknown if given 93 Procedure described as optimal debulking and size of residual tumor nodule(s) not given AND neoadjuvant chemotherapy given (before surgery) 97 No cytoreductive surgery performed 98 Not applicable: Information not collected for this case (If this item is required by your standard setter, use of code 98 will result in an edit error.)
+Code Description 00 No gross residual tumor nodules 50 Residual tumor nodule(s) 1 centimeter (cm) or less 60 Residual tumor nodule(s) greater than 1 cm 70 Macroscopic residual tumor, size not stated 80 Procedure described as optimal debulking and size of residual tumor nodule(s) not given 97 No cytoreductive surgery performed 98 Not applicable: Information not collected for this case (If this item is required by your standard setter, use of code 98 will result in an edit error.)
 99 Not documented in medical record Residual tumor status after cytoreductive surgery not assessed or unknown if assessed

-Gestational Trophoblastic Neoplasms (Placenta)
+Gestational Trophoblastic Neoplasms (Placenta) (Schema ID: 00560)